AndreyAkinshin/aakinshin.net/web/_posts/en/2020/nonparametric-effect-size.md

 * It's robust (the robustness can be improved using the Harrell-Davis quantile estimator).
 * It's applicable for nonparametric distributions.
 * It's consistent with the Cohen's d for normal distributions.
+* It's not clamped, and it allows comparing large effect sizes for nonoverlapped distribution pairs.

 I use this approach to compare distributions of software performance measurements (they are often right-skewed and heavily-tailed) in [Rider](https://www.jetbrains.com/rider/).